joaquinrz/flamingo-tf/README.md

 ```

-## Step 3: Install Terraform Controller CRDs
+## Step 3: Install the Terraform Controller

 The Weave GitOps Terraform Controller is a reliable controller for Flux to reconcile Terraform resources in the GitOps way.
-On the next steps we will be installing the controller CRDs so that we can then deploy our terraform resources.
+On the next steps we will be installing the controller so that we can then deploy our terraform resources.

 ``` bash
 # Add tf-controller helm repository